galaxyproject/iwc/best_practices/naming_conventions.md

 No separators makes it very hard to read:
 <pre>
 <i>
-DNAPEseqfragremapcontaminationaggregatev020
+DNAPEseqfragremapcontaminationaggregatev201901250
 </i>
 </pre>

 CamelCase is easier to read than no separators at all, but harder to read than other separators.
 Plus, CamelCase also does not allow text wrapping:
 <pre>
 <i>
-DNAPESeqFragRemapContaminationAggregatev.0.2.0
+DNAPESeqFragRemapContaminationAggregatev20190125.0
 </i>
 </pre>

 Underscores or dots are easy to read and also compatible with other languages.
 But currently the do not allow text wrapping in Galaxy UI:
 <pre>
 <i>
-DNA_PE_seq_frag_remap_contamination_aggregate_v.0.2.0
-DNA.PE.seq.frag.remap.contamination.aggregate.v.0.2.0
+DNA_PE_seq_frag_remap_contamination_aggregate_v20190125.0
+DNA.PE.seq.frag.remap.contamination.aggregate.v20190125.0
 </i>
 </pre>

-NOTE: When when Galaxy UI supports text wrapping on those, use underscores and dots, rather than blanks.
-The reason for this is that the majority of the best coding practices for programming languages (including Python and other languages used in Galaxy core and tool development) call for names *without blanks*.
-It helps to enable the Galaxy workflow names to be used if needed as the names of files, directories, variables, methods, classes, tables, columns, etc (almost) "as is", with minimal or no changes.
-For example, `seq_frag_v_0_2_0` will work as a valid name for variables, columns, etc in many programmming languages, such as Python, bash or SQL, but `seq frag v_0_2_0` and `seq_frag.v.0.2.0` will not always work.
+NOTE: When Galaxy UI supports text wrapping on those, use underscores and dots, rather than blanks, for compatibility with programming languages.

 ## Workflow functionalities
-### Use a single standard delimiter, such as +, to separate major workflow functionalities.
+### Use a standard delimiters ("+" or ",") to separate major workflow functionalities.

-It is a good practice to create a workflow name that consists of several major workflow functionalities joined together, e.g., `do this thing + do that thing + do one more thing`.
-Use a single standard delimiter, such as ` + ` or `, ` (plus sign or comma).
-As always, pick one delimiter and stick to it.
-Note the use of trailing blanks (or leading and trailing blanks) for the delimiters for proper line wrapping, for consistency with other programming languages and also with plain English punctuation.
+It is a good practice to create a workflow name that has analysis method that consists of several major workflow functionalities joined together, e.g., `do this thing + do that thing + do one more thing`.
+Use standard delimiters, such as ` + ` or `, ` (plus sign or comma).
+Note the use of a trailing blank after comma and leading and trailing blank ariund the plus sign for proper line wrapping.
+This is consistent with English language and programming languages conventions.

 #### Good:

-Functionalities are more clear: this workflow takes DNA paired end reads, uses standard tools, also uses seq frag remap tool, also includes contamination detection, and finally uses aggregate results tool:
+Functionalities are more clear: this workflow takes DNA reads, uses seq frag remap tool, also includes contamination detection, and finally uses aggregate results tool:
 <pre>
 <b>
-DNA PE + seq frag remap + contamination + aggregate v.0.2.0
+DNA, seq frag remap + contamination + aggregate, hg19, v20190715.0
-DNA PE, seq frag remap, contamination, aggregate v.0.2.0
 </b>
 </pre>